Can you tell me more about the side-effects of beta-blockers?

-Your GP may prescribe beta-blockers for you if you have a heart condition, such as:
+Your doctor may prescribe you beta-blockers if you have a heart condition, such as:

 Beta-blockers are only available on prescription from a doctor.
-The type of beta-blocker you’re prescribed depends on why you need them.
+The type of beta-blocker you’re prescribed will depend on why you need them.
 They come as:

-The effects of some beta-blockers don’t last very long, so if you need beta-blocker tablets to help control a long-term condition such as angina, you may need to take them once or twice a day.
+The effects of some beta-blockers don’t last very long.
+So if you need beta-blocker tablets to help control a long-term condition, you may need to take them once or twice a day.

-Beta-blockers may be prescribed in combination with other medicines, such as calcium-channel blockers.
+Beta-blockers may be prescribed in combination with other drugs such as nitrates.

-Don’t stop taking a beta-blocker suddenly because this may make your symptoms worse.
-If you need to stop taking them, your GP will tell you how to reduce your dose gradually.
+Don’t stop taking your beta-blocker medicine suddenly as this may make your symptoms worse.
+If you need to stop taking them, your doctor will tell you how to reduce your dose gradually.

 Other side-effects can include:

-Check with your GP or pharmacist before you take any other medicines or herbal remedies at the same time as a beta-blocker.
+Check with your doctor or pharmacist before you take any other medicines at the same time as a beta-blocker.

 All medicines have a generic name.
-Many also have one or more brand name.
-Generic names are written in lower case, whereas brand names start with a capital letter.
+Many medicines also have one or more brand name.
+Generic names are in lower case, whereas brand names start with a capital letter.
 The main types of beta-blocker are shown in the table.

 |Generic names||Examples of common brand names|